cziesman/upload-demo/README.md

     mvn clean install

-The file `upload-demo` will be created in the `target` directory, and can be deployed to EAP from there.
+The file `upload-demo.war` will be created in the `target` directory, and can be deployed to EAP from there.

 # Adding a module for Primefaces